akando42/next-map/public/content/posts/12-06/index.md

 ![Nuke or Not](content/posts/12-06/Gate_to_US_South_West.png)

-By landing forces in Denver, Houston, New York and Washington, the US ability to resist an invasion force would severely decline.
-Surrounding and cut logistical supplies among other major cities West, South West and East Coast will prevent states to be able to coordinate and launch any major resistances.

-By landing forces in Denver, Houston, New York and Washington, the US ability to resist an invasion force would severely decline.
-Surrounding and cutting logistical supplies among other major cities West, South West and East Coast will prevent states to be able to coordinate and launch any major resistances.

 While the US is busy with the Middle East and East Asian front, The German-French forces infiltrate the US Ramstein Air Base and overrun it with their tanks and infantry to prevent any Aerial support from Germany to the Middle East.
 At the same time, French and German special forces traveling to Quebec under tourist visas use their stockpile of weapons in Canada to launch a major land invasion of Washington DC from Canada.

 The Chinese People Liberation Army also had been stationed in Mexico and Guatemala with the cover of construction workers working on the Guatemala canal connecting the Caribbean and the Pacifics.
 With modular fast moving armor vehicles and portable anti-tank and anti-air weapons hidden in shipping containers docking for the port of Houston, the PLA and their South American allies quickly overrun Houston, Austin and Dallas.